stevedepp/gcp-mon-log/README.md

 #

-> We then create a compute instance…. named larry in this case.
+> We then create a compute instance, named 'larry' in this case.

 ### Create a compute instance “larry”